Our Mission

 Jamie Corson

-Charissa has a Master of Environmental Studies degree and has worked in the environmental conservation and education field for 15 years.
-Most recently, she managed the Open Space and Voluntary Stewardship programs for the Thurston County government for nearly a decade.
+Charissa has her MES from Evergreen and has worked in the environmental education and conservation field for nearly 20 years.
+Most recently, she managed the Open Space program and the Voluntary Stewardship program for Thurston County for 7 years.

-She is now working with this nonprofit and collective of women that are determined to save urban forests and make a lasting positive impact in communities and the world.
+She is now the President & Director for CNF and proud to be working with a collective of women that are determined to save urban forests and make a lasting positive impact in communities and the world.

 Lindsey is a singer, teacher, herbalist, and doula.
-She's organized and facilitated events and educational groups of children and adults for nearly 20 years in the Olympia area.
+She has organized and facilitated events and educational groups of children and adults for over 20 years in the Olympia area.

-Lindsey is devoted to building community through shared experiences and educating families.
-Her own children have grown into greater social and cognitive reasoning skills through outdoor education, farm, forest, and other holistically based early learning groups.
+Lindsey is the Vice President and devoted to building community through shared experiences and educating families.
+Her own children have grown into greater social and cognitive skills through outdoor education, farm, forest, and other holistically based early learning programs.

-She has been practicing sustainable agriculture and working with wild medicinal plants for over 10 years.
-Her background includes forest protection and land management.
-She is a mother, herbalist and artist dedicated to protecting wildlife and forests for future generations.
+She is a WA State Registered Herbalist that has been working with wild medicinal plants for over 10 years.
+Her background also includes forest protection and land management.
+She is a mother, herbalist and artist dedicated to protecting wildlife habitat and forests for future generations.

 Our Values & The Benefits This Work Provides